Let’s save on energy costs this year with these recommended thermostat settings for summer and winter!

 In any case, our smart thermostat will adjust it back to where it belongs (heheheh.)
 A smart temperature sensor is going to pay for itself almost instantly even if you just follow my rules.

-How Much Would You Save by Lowering Your Thermostat?
+How Much Would You Save by Changing Your Thermostat Settings?

 Obviously, this is subjective based on your local climate and energy costs.
 But let’s look at a few estimates from the Department of Energy.